ArchiveBox/docs/Setting-up-Search.md

 Ripgrep is currently the fastest available *filesystem search* tool that scans over the raw disk bytes on every search.
 We chose it as the default so that beginners and 95% of users with small collections can have an experience that "just works", without needing to install and maintain complex additional dependencies or background workers.

-However, there are some fundamental limitations of scanning through every file on disk each time a search is done, so ArchiveBox provides a number of additional search backend options for users that outgrow `ripgrep`.
+However, there are some fundamental limitations of scanning through every file on disk each time a search is done, so ArchiveBox provides a number of additional search backend options for when users outgrow `ripgrep`.

 > [!TIP]
 > **You should consider switching ArchiveBox to use `sonic` or another backend IF:**